Velocidex/Training/modules/deployment/deploying_servers.md

 <!-- .slide: class="full_screen_diagram small-font" -->

-### Configuring Google OAuth2 requires a new project and a consent screen
+### Configuring Google OAuth2

+Requires a new project and a consent screen

 **NOTE**: Do not add an application logo or require more permissions - Google will require OAuth verification which can take weeks!